oasysgames/oasys-docs/docs/whitepaper/03-problems/02-difference.md

 ![DAO - DeFi vs Games](/img/docs/whitepaper/problems/dao-defi-games.png)
 Foundations and developers develop DeFi Applications with the end goal of having them managed by a DAO eventually.
 The ultimate plan is to have a perfect system that is bug-free, secure, and stable.

-On the other hand, blockchain games require continuous updating of game content and service operations.
+On the other hand, blockchain games require continuous updating of game contents and service operations.
 The goal is to improve the game continually.
-Daily content updates, new playable characters, or item drops are essential to increase user engagement and decrease churn.
+Daily content updates, new playable characters, or item drops are essential to maintain the user engagement high and the churn rate low.

 For these reasons, DeFi can become a DAO, decentralized autonomous organization.
 However, blockchain games cannot become a DAO, since a game cannot be automatically developed or updated.